smayadev/django-url-shortener/README.md

 Redis caching is utilized for the short path and the timeout can be adjusted in .env.

+ClickHouse and RabbitMQ are being used to implement click tracking, this is WIP.

 ### Installation

 These steps will guide you through setting up this app using the minimum requirements (sqlite3 database, hosted at localhost).